 I was born in 1990 in the city of San Martin, Buenos Aires, Argentina.
 After finishing my bachelor in Communication, Arts and Design (2007) I started to work as a photographer in a cooperative project named Piedra Libre (2009-2013) with some collegues.
 My photographic work was focused in making portraits but I also had to get new clients, organize the shoots and design the layouts for the products we were selling.
 At the same time I studied sociology in the University of Buenos Aires (UBA - 2008-2014) while working as a freelancer for the digital argentinian newspaper Marcha Noticias, both photographing and writing.
 In 2015 I moved to Paris to make a master in Creative Documentary and Photojournalism with the agency Magnum Photos and the Speos Paris-London Photographic Institute.
+I am currently based in Buenos Aires, Argentina, an ideal location to get local stories as well as regional ones in other countries like Uruguay, Brazil and Chile.

 - Breaking news